AgataWeg/Recommendation-system/README.md

 # Recommendation-system
-Main is a file with recommendation system for movies and uses  CONTENT BASED - MEMORY BASED model to make recommendations.
+main.py is a file with recommendation system for movies and uses CONTENT BASED - MEMORY BASED model to make recommendations.